smcnab1/home-assistant-config/README.md

 <a name="automations"></a>
 ### Automations

 This is a list of all of my automations within my setup.
-These will link to the specific yaml file for them.
+These will link to a breakdown of the automations below which will further link to the yaml file.
 <br />

 <b><i>Currently a WIP</i></b>